-Further processing consists of a series of manufacturing steps that follow ore processing and beneficiation.
-It includes the manufacture of non-metallic products such as processed minerals (e.g. graphite and mica).
+Further processing consists of a series of manufacturing steps that follow the extraction and processing of mineral commodities.
+It includes the manufacture of cement and lime.

 Destination of shipments

 For each "product" that was shipped (sold) to another establishment, whether intra-or inter-company, please provide a breakdown of the value of the shipments by destination, according to the Canadian provinces and territories or according to the following geographic areas: United States, Asia, Europe and other.